winedarksea/AutoTS/extended_tutorial.md

 ### Short Training History
 How much data is 'too little' depends on the seasonality and volatility of the data.
 Minimal training data most greatly impacts the ability to do proper cross validation.
-Set num_validations = 0 in such cases.
+Set num_validations=0 in such cases.
-Since ensembles are based on the test dataset, it would also be wise to set ensemble = False if num_validations = 0.
+Since ensembles are based on the test dataset, it would also be wise to set ensemble=False if num_validations=0.

 ### Too much training data.
 Too much data is already handled to some extent by 'context_slicer' in the transformations, which tests using less training data.
 That said, large datasets will be slower and more memory intensive, for high frequency data (say hourly) it can often be advisable to roll that up to a higher level (daily, hourly, etc.).
-Rollup can be accomplished by specifying the frequency = your rollup frequency, and then setting the agg_func = 'sum' or 'mean' or other appropriate statistic.
+Rollup can be accomplished by specifying the frequency = your rollup frequency, and then setting the agg_func='sum' or 'mean' or other appropriate statistic.

 ### Lots of NaN in data
 Various NaN filling techniques are tested in the transformation.
 Rolling up data to a less-frequent frequency may also help deal with NaNs.